‘It was too cold for extra-time’ – Iheanacho thrilled to lead Leicester City past Brighton & Hove Albion | Goal.com

 “The most important thing is we went through to the next round,” he continued when asked about his side’s desire for success this term.

-Brendan Rodgers’ team will learn their quarter-finals fate when the FA Cup draw takes place on Thursday night.
+Brendan Rodgers’ team will learn their quarter-final fate when the FA Cup draw takes place on Thursday night.

 They welcome Mohamed Salah and Sadio Mane’s Liverpool in Saturday’s Premier League encounter at the King Power Stadium.
-The Reds would be hoping to bounce back from 4-1 defeat to Manchester City their last time out.
+The Reds would be hoping to bounce back from their 4-1 defeat to Manchester City the last time out.

-As it stands, the former English champions are third in the English topflight log having garnered 43 points from 23 league outings – seven points behind Pep Guardiola’s Citizens.
+As it stands, the former English champions, Leicester are third in the English top-flight log having garnered 43 points from 23 league outings – seven points behind Pep Guardiola’s Citizens.